HomeNews & InfoFan FictionMessage BoardLinksEmail

 "No, not at all."

 "I know that, before Pete, it had been a long time since you'd had a relationship with someone.
 I also know that you've had a lot of mixed up feelings for more than one man over these years that you've been with the SGC.
 Now, some handsome, charming, nice guy who really likes you comes along.
 Just make absolutely sure of what you're feeling, Sam, before you make any kind of commitment.
-True love, the kind that lasts a lifetime, is a special and powerful thing.
 When someone is really in love, they're willing to sacrifice a whole lot to be with that person.
-When you think about Pete, think about how much you'd be willing to sacrifice to have a permanent relationship with him.
-Think about whether or not you truly believe that you could spend the rest of your life with him.
-You might even want to compare what you feel for him to your feelings for other men in you life, both past and present.
-It could help clarify things."
+How much would you be willing to sacrifice to have a permanent relationship with Pete?
+The answer could tell you a lot about how you feel.
+You might even want to compare what you feel for him to your feelings for other men in you life, both past and present."
 She paused.
 "Whatever you do, Sam, don't settle for second best.
 In the end, you'll regret it."

 "Second best?
 What does that mean?"

 Janet got up.
 "Just think about it."
 She left the bedroom, wondering if she'd said enough.
-What she had really wanted to say was, "Look at how you feel about Daniel, Sam.
-Really look at those feelings.
-Are you sure that all you feel for him is friendship, because it sounds to me like it's a whole lot more.
-Do you believe that you'll ever be able to care about Pete as much as you do about Daniel?"
-Since she couldn't say that, all Janet could hope was that what she had said would make Sam start to think and eventually figure things out for herself.
+Her goal was to make Sam really analyze her feelings for Pete, to think about how much he meant to her compared to how much Daniel did.
+Hopefully, in doing that, Sam would eventually figure things out for herself.
 Daniel and Sam would be good for each other.
 They'd make each other happy, and there were no two people more deserving of that than they were.

 "Well, she's doing very well, Daniel, and you are doing a wonderful job in caring for her," Janet told the archeologist when she came into the living room.
 "Perhaps if we're ever overwhelmed in the infirmary, I'll draft you as a nurse's aide."